tlamadon/pytwoway/docs/source/internal.rst

 Overview
 ---------

-The main PyTwoWay API is split into five classes.
+The main PyTwoWay API is split into six classes.
 PyTwoWay is canonically imported using

   .. code-block:: python